aslakhellesoy/yarf/README.md

 AST, but it is present in one of the YARF `TestNode` objects.

 This is where the `TestNode#sourceRef` property comes in handy.
 A `Map<string,TestNode>` map can be built by iterating over the `TestNode` objects, and the `<Step />` component could use its `Step#id` to look up the corresponding `TestNode` in that Map.

 ## Stable test IDs

+Some testing tools (like JUnit) are able to produce the same `TestNode#id` for several executions.
+Some testing tools (like Cucumber) do not have this ability.

-The `TestNode#id` field will be different for each test execution, and should only be used to build a hierarchy of tests.
+Since the `TestNode#id` field *may* be different for each test execution, it should only be used to build a hierarchy of tests, and not for tracking the test across multiple exec

 Some systems may want to report on the "flakiness" of a test over time, across multiple revisions of that test.
 For example, a test named
 `my_little_test` on line `48` in revision `r10` may have moved to line `56` in `r11`, and in `r12` it may have been renamed to `my_medium_test`.